Junior League of Boston: Headquarters

-The League’s headquarters were originally at Zero Marlboro st., opposite from the Boston Public Gardens.
+The League’s headquarters were originally at Zero Marlboro St., opposite from the Boston Public Garden.
 In 1953, the Katherine Gibbs School took over their building, so the League temporarily met in the Harvard Club of Boston.
 They purchased a new place for headquarters at 117 Newbury St. in 1958, and remain there today.
 In 2011, the League began renovation and refurbishment of this space, in part to make it handicap accessible and better suited to the modern needs of the organization.

 Noteworthy events

 Notable Speakers Series

 The Junior League of Boston began hosting notable speakers soon after their founding.
 They have hosted Dr. Richard C. Cabot (founder of Social Services), Charles W. Eliot (president of Harvard University), Booker T. Washington, Jane Addams (founder of Hull House), William Howard Taft, and a warden of Sing-Sing.
 Most notably, the Junior League of Boston hosted President John F. Kennedy on October 23, 1946.
 President Kennedy gave his famous speech, “Why I am a Democrat.”
 Given shortly before his campaign came to a close, the speech’s moderate stance helped to center his candidacy.